 Researchers have found that liquid biopsies, which are increasingly used in the routine care of patients to identify and monitor the progress of cancer, can also detect a disorder of blood cells that places patients at higher risk of developing blood cancers as well.

-The findings were presented at the 34th EORTC-NCI-AACR Symposium on Molecular Targets and Cancer Therapeutics in Barcelona, Spain.
+The findings are presented on Friday at the 34th EORTC-NCI-AACR Symposium on Molecular Targets and Cancer Therapeutics in Barcelona, Spain.

 A condition called clonal haematopoiesis (CH) is a relatively common and incidental finding in liquid biopsies, and researchers at the Institut Gustave Roussy (Villejuif, France) wondered if these biopsies could also be used systematically to identify patients who either have or could be at higher risk of developing blood cancers such as myelodysplastic syndrome (a disorder of blood cells originating in the bone marrow) or acute myeloid leukaemia.

-Between March and October 2021, researchers took liquid biopsies from 1416 patients with a range of solid tumours who had enrolled in the Gustave Roussy Cancer Profiling study (STING).
+Between March and October 2021, researchers took liquid biopsies from 1416 patients with a range of solid tumours who had enroled in the Gustave Roussy Cancer Profiling study (STING).

 Dr Marco Tagliamento, medical oncologist and research fellow at the Institut Gustave Roussy, France, told the Symposium: “We found that 113 patients, 8%, had at least one clonal haematopoiesis mutation that could be considered to place them at higher risk of developing blood cancers during their life.
 Out of these patients, 45 were referred to our haematology unit by their oncologist and five were subsequently diagnosed with blood cancer: one with myelomonocytic leukaemia, two with myelodysplastic syndrome and two with essential thrombocythaemia.”